Lung Transplantation: Coping After the Transplant

 In addition, mental health care providers are available to create a treatment plan to meet your specific needs.
 Strategies can be designed to help you regain a sense of control over your life and improve your quality of life, something everyone deserves.
 At times, if depression is present, medicines other than those treating the physical illness might be prescribed.

 Support groups are a very useful sharing experience.
 They provide an environment where you can learn new ways of dealing with your illness.

 Remember that others might share information or experiences that do not apply to you.
-Never replace another transplant patient's advice with the advice provided by your transplant team.
+Never replace another transplant patient's advice with the advice of your doctors.

-Your Patient Financial Advocate is available to answer any questions you might have about financial issues related to your transplant and medical care.
+Your financial advisor is available to answer any questions you might have about financial issues related to your transplant and medical care.